vikrampawar/stories/pages/AtThePark.md

 It would be really interesting to see the reaction of this goddess if she were to descend down to earth and see her fantastical portrayals.
 Unfortunately that may not be possible any time soon.

 It makes one wonder, what would be the inspiration for these poster makers?
-What makes their imagination so fertile.
+What makes their imagination so fertile?

 One, who is not partial to these poster makers could imagine that these children of this exotic artform must be male.
 This must be their way of letting out something that's happening in their lives without actually saying it directly.